LolaPwa/cbfmain-project/README.md

 The app provides the following functionalities:
 - The ability to create property listings
 - To contact the property owners
-- to up date property information.
+- To up date property information.
-- view all listings.
+- View all listings.
-- to delete property listings
+- To delete property listings
-- to search for properties listed
+- To search for properties listed
-- to log in using google authentication
+- To log in using google authentication
-- to sign in and sign up and sign out from an account
+- To sign in and sign up and sign out from an account

 ## Libraries and tools used
 # Tailwind CSS: